jrfnl/clearPHP/rules/assigning-to-array-with-list.md

 <!-- PHP Manual -->
 # Assigning To Array With List

-PHP language constructs `list` accepts any data container as argument.
+The PHP language construct `list()` accepts any data container as argument.
 Most of the time, those are variables, but it may be convenient to use arrays.

 ```php
 <?php